6461766964/docs/docs/security/ssl/self-signed-certificate-for-nginx-and-chrome/index.md

 ### 0. Change the host file:

-Add your local domain to your hosts file:
+Add to your local domain to your hosts file:

 ```sh
 $ sudo nano /etc/hosts